tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_5.md

 Reine and I exchange a glance, a silent conversation passing between us.
 We know what we have to do.
 Carefully, we maneuver to position ourselves above the main control panel, the heart of the Void Whisperer’s operations.

 I carefully remove the screws holding the grate in place.
-We need to be quick and precise; our window of opportunity is narrow.
 The grate comes away silently, and I set it aside, preparing for our descent.

+Our window of opportunity is narrow.
 The plan is high stakes and razor-edged: using a smoke grenade for diversion and C-4 to obliterate the Void Whisperer.
 The grenade, once deployed, will shroud the chamber in chaos, masking our movements as we plant the explosives.
 The escape, however, hinges on precision timing; we have to be swift, moving back through the ventilation system to the upper decks and then to our boat.

 As Reine drops the smoke grenade through the opening, its hiss is almost immediately drowned out by the ensuing chaos.
 The chamber fills with thick, disorienting smoke, obscuring everything in a dense gray fog.
 The cultists are caught off guard, their ritualistic chants turning into shouts of confusion and alarm.